StuLast/maximilianlibtest/README.md

 - The structure of the Maximilian repo has changed since the video was released in Oct 2017.
 However, all the components seem to still be available.

+- This issue has been flagged on the Maximilian Repo and has an active solution proposal and pull request and accepted for .
+Visit https://github.com/micknoise/Maximilian/issues/88 for more info.

 - maximilian.embind.cpp was also removed from the project as this was causing an error (Severity	Code	Description	Project	File	Line	Suppression State
 Error	C1083	Cannot open include file: 'emscripten.h': No such file or directory	MaximilianLibTest_App	C:\libraries\Maximilian\src\maximilian.embind.cpp	7